Botanical Name: Hydrangea macrophylla

 Water: Keep the soil evenly moist, but not soggy while plant is growing and flowering.
+Pots are usually packed tightly with roots, so water often.
 Use lime-free water because lime will make the soil alkaline.
-Keep soil barely moist in winter.
+Water sparingly in winter, when hydrangea is resting.

 Propagation: Take 4 inch (10 cm) stem tip cuttings in spring or early summer and root them in moist potting mix.